 You must decide to keep the previous paradigm intact despite evidence to the contrary.
 Or, decide to venture into unknown territory leaving behind beliefs and values which may be anchors for your paradigm.
 You must learn how to become comfortable with the unknown.
 This is a great strategy for life in general.
 It’s the modern version of the Buddhist idea of non-attachment.
 Don’t let things become anchors you can’t cut and leave behind.

 To feel confident and move forward and thrive in the change, you need the right information, skills, and support.
 Find other people who despite the unknowns are consistently positive.
 Yes, everyone gets frustrated and down sometimes.
 However, you want to seek people who can help you through the obstacles.

 Anxiety, self-doubt, and depression are often a part of our natural response to change.
 Your support system is vital in dealing with this aspect.
 Don’t go it alone.
-Remember, 95% of our response result from our previously held assumptions and views.
-Hopefully, by this point in the process you see the information you have will help you deal with the change.
+Remember, 95% of our responses result from our previously held assumptions and views.
+Hopefully, by this point, you see the information you have will help you deal with the change.
 Understanding change is both intellectual and emotional.
 Positive emotional support goes a long way.